mr-possible/my_portfolio/content/about.md

 **Mode:** Remote | Full-time
 **Description:**

-- **Daily Routine**: Scrum Meetings, PR reviews, Debugging, client communication.
+- **Daily Routine**: SQA, Scrum Meetings, PR reviews, Debugging, client communication.
 - Joined as a full stack developer for a SaaS project called as PVAI (Pharmacovigilance Artificial Intelligence) that served pharma giants across Europe and UK.
 - Collaborated with pharmacovigilance experts to understand domain-specific requirements and incorporate them into software solutions.
 - Created RESTful APIs using Java with Spring framework.